-The cannons are enormous.
-Feel free to play around with them as much as you want.
+By 1866, there were 175 cannons at the fort.
+The ones that remain are enormous.
+Feel free to play around with them and take as many silly pictures as you want!

 I love the fact that a cactus was growing 45 feet in the air on the roof.
 Surrounded by so much water, yet still hot and dry.

-The fort officially closes at sunset, but a lot of people do stay up here until then to view the unobstructed sunsets in the Gulf of Mexico.
+The fort officially closes at sunset, but a lot of people stay up here on the roof until then to view the unobstructed sunsets in the Gulf of Mexico.

-Dr. Samuel Mudd was one of several people implicated in the Lincoln assassination, and after avoiding the death penalty by only one vote, he was sentenced to hard labor at Fort Jefferson.
+The prison was established to house Union soldiers in the Civil War.
+Dr. Samuel Mudd was one of several people implicated in the assassination of President Lincoln.
+After avoiding the death penalty by only one vote, Mudd was sentenced to hard labor at Fort Jefferson.

-His cell was on the second level just above the fort entrance, and it’s open to visitors (though it was closed for repairs when I was there.)
+His cell was on the second level just above the fort entrance, and it’s open to visitors.
 There was plenty of other Mudd memorabilia available.
 Like this drawing that he made of the fort.

 Why is Mudd so notable?
 Well, in 1867 an outbreak of yellow fever began killing many inmates, as well as the fort’s doctor.
 Nobody knew how it was spread.
 Because of his background, Mudd agreed to take over as doctor.

 He was instrumental in uncovering the realization that the disease was spread by mosquitoes, and he ending up saving a lot of people at the fort.
 For his work, he was pardoned and released by President Johnson in 1869.